MediaComem/comem-masrad-dfa/subjects/setup/README.md

 Your browser should open a page at `127.0.0.1:8080`.

-That page should return an error: **that's normal**.
+That page should return an error: **this is expected**.

 ## Create project directory

-A **project directory** is a simple directory where all the files for a specific WebSite or WebApplication are stored.
+A **project directory** is simply a directory where all files for a specific web site or web application are stored.

 You will need a project directory for both **this course** and **the project** you'll have to deliver at the end.